VirtoCommerce/vc-module-payment/src/docs/index.md

 # Overview

-The Payment module allows the following options:
+The Payment Module provides the ability to extend payment provider list with custom providers and also provides an interface and API for managing these payment providers.

+## Key Features

 1. Register payment methods using the code;
 1. Receive the list of payment methods on UI in VC admin;